Princeton-CDH/lenape-timetree/content/leaves/native-convocation.md

 sort_date: 1970
 tags:
 - Alliances
-- Native Princeton Students
+- Indigenous Studies
 title: Native Convocation
 ---

-First Convocation of American Indian Scholars hosted at Princeton University in March.
+During the the surge of the American Indian Movement, Princeton hosts the First Convocation of American Indian Scholars in March.
+Alfonso Ortiz, Asst Prof. of Anthropology (Tewa) chairs the event.
+See Prince.
 Pic?...